josevnz/ExtendingAnsibleWithPython/Inventories/README.md

 1. Most of the code on this script is dedicated to handling arguments and loading configuration, besides presenting the JSON
 2. You could add grouping logic into get_list.
 For now, I'm populating the 2 default groups.

-Time to kick the tires now.
+It is time to kick the tires now.
 Install the code first:

 ```shell
 git clone git@github.com:josevnz/ExtendingAnsibleWithPython.git